sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 #### Test steps
 * Configure one VTEP behind each spine.
 * onfigure EBGP/IBGP as underlay protocol.
-* Configure IBGP as overlay protocol for remote mac learning.
+* Configure EBGP as overlay protocol for remote mac learning.
 * Start all protocols.
 * Move host from one VTEP1 to VTEP2 and see that it learns the new information that it has been moved.
 * Verify that switch is able to learn all remote VTEPs and measure the CPU utilization and memory usage.